cloudwego/cloudwego.github.io/content/en/docs/hertz/reference/json.md

 ## Common FAQs

-### Compilation Error on Mac M1
+### Error when using Sonic on M1

-#### Unsupported CPU, maybe it’s too old to run Sonic

-In most cases, this is because the go binary and/or build configuration is not consistent with ARM arch.

-- Go binary is not built for ARM64.
-Please use a go binary compiled for ARM64.
-You may encounter issues on go1.16 as compiler incorrectly links x86 files due to official bugs.
-Therefore, go1.17 or above is highly recommended.
-- GOARCH is set to amd64 `i.e. GOARCH=amd64`.
-You can either remove the flag or set its value to `arm64`.
-- Running go binary compiled for x86 with a translator (e.g. Rosetta).
-This is not supported yet.

 #### Build constraints exclude all Go files in xxx

-This is mostly because Sonic does not work on your go version.
-See [sonic#Requirement](https://github.com/bytedance/sonic#requirement) for a list of supported go versions.
+Usually because the Go version or environment parameters do not meet Sonic requirements.

+- Go version: go1.15 or above, recommend go1.17 or above.
+For the currently supported versions of Sonic, please see [Sonic#Requirement](https://github.com/bytedance/sonic#requirement)
+- Go environment parameters: set GOARCH=**amd64**.
+Because Sonic already supports the binary translation software Rosetta, with Rosetta, the programs compiled under the x86 environment can be run on the M1.

+#### Unable to Debug

+If you want to debug, you can set GOARCH=**arm64**.
+Because the Rosetta will cause the binary of Sonic to fail to debug.
+Note that the performance of Sonic will be hurt, because Sonic will fallback to the standard library in this environment.